Kitchen Cabinet Manufacturers Association (KCMA)

 Lanz Cabinets uses only particleboard and MDF that is manufactured using recycled or recovered fiber content and has been certified by the Composite Panel Association and an Environmentally Preferable Product.

 Process Resource Management

-Lanz Cabinets recycles all of its wood waste for use as post secondary products or as alternative energy sources.
+Lanz Cabinets recycles all of its wood waste for use as post-secondary products or as alternative energy sources.
 In 1999 we began our Solvent Recycling Program.
-We distill all of the waste solvent thereby separating the usable solvent from the solids.
-We have also switched from solvent based finishes to water base finishes thereby reducing the amount of hazardous waste.
+We distill all of the waste solvents thereby separating the usable solvent from the solids.
+We have also switched from solvent-based finishes to water base finishes thereby reducing the amount of hazardous waste.
 In 2008 we started our recycling program by recycling all of our office paper, cardboard, plastic, and metal.
-For year end 2009 we had reduced the amount of hazardous waste by 67% from 2006.
-This past ten years, we have reduced the amount of waste being disposed of in a landfill by over 25%.
+For the year-end 2009, we had reduced the amount of hazardous waste by 67% from 2006.
+In the past ten years, we have reduced the amount of waste being disposed of in a landfill by over 25%.

 Lanz Cabinets Environmental Initiatives:

 - In an effort to reduce hazardous waste we started recycling solvent.

 - We started using UV Finishes.
 This process reduced the amount of product being released as an air pollutant.

 - Lanz Cabinets started using optimizer technology in the cutting of face frame material, maximizing material consumption of our solid stock face frame material.